ehrbase/documentation/source/09_flat/02_context/index.rst

   "ctx/time": "2021-04-01T12:40:31.418954+02:00"
  }

-* set the default time for ACTION.time, COMPOSITION.context.startTime, OBSERVATION.history.orgin, EVENT.time
+* set the default time for ACTION.time, COMPOSITION.context.startTime, OBSERVATION.history.origin
+* EVENT.time will be set to history.origin (plus offset if set to a minimum in the template)
 * ctx/time will be set to now() if not set explicitly

 end_time